ITECH3208andITECH3209feduni/itech3208-project-1-hydrogen-training-team/ADDITIONAL_INFO.md

 - A progress bar + percentage, shown once `progressLoaded` and `currentProgress > 0`.
 - A "Continue from saved progress" button (shown while `0 < currentProgress < 100`) that scrolls to the section matching the saved percentage.
 - A "Module completed" banner with a Restart Module button once `currentProgress >= 100` — restart asks for confirmation (`window.confirm`), then `PATCH`es with `{ module_id, action: "restart" }` and resets local progress back to 0.
+	A `restartPendingRef` guard also suppresses the section-visibility observer until the user scrolls down past 20px, so the scroll-to-top that follows a restart doesn't immediately re-trigger progress on section 1.

 ---